SAP/odfuzz/doc/http_methods.rst

                 queries,body = q.generate()

-As shown above, DirectBuilder needs to called with the metadata file and restrictions file(if there is any, or else None) along with the HTTP method as a String.
+As shown in the snippet above, DirectBuilder is initialized with the metadata file, the restrictions, and the HTTP method defined as a string.

 .. code-block:: python